cloudfoundry/cf-acceptance-tests/README.md

 * `php_buildpack_name: php_buildpack`
 * `binary_buildpack_name: binary_buildpack`

-#### Route Services Test Suite Setup
+#### Route Services Test Group Setup

-The `route_services` suite pushes applications which must be able to reach the load balancer of your Cloud Foundry deployment.
+The `route_services` test group pushes applications which must be able to reach the load balancer of your Cloud Foundry deployment.
 This requires configuring application security groups to support this.
-Your deployment manifest should include the following data if you are running the `route_services` suite:
+Your deployment manifest should include the following data if you are running the `route_services` group:

 ```yaml
 ...